-"Authorized Digital Output Protection Technology" means a technology listed on Table A, as such list may be amended from time to time pursuant to Section [] [anticipates section (to be discussed by the parallel group) that would specify how technologies would be added to and removed from the list of Authorized Digital Output Protection Technologies].
+"Authorized Digital Output Protection Technology" means a technology listed on Table A, as such list may be amended from time to time pursuant to Section [] [anticipates section (to be discussed by the parallel group in accordance with the "Notes" to the "Proposal to BPDG for Table A Criteria") that would specify, in a manner consistent with the enforcement structure, how other technologies would be added to and removed from the list of Authorized Digital Output Protection Technologies].

-"Authorized Recording Method" means a recording method listed on Table A, as such list may be amended from time to time pursuant to Section [] [anticipates section (to be discussed by the parallel group) that would specify how recording methods would be added to and removed from the list of Authorized Recording Methods].
+"Authorized Recording Method" means a recording method listed on Table A, as such list may be amended from time to time pursuant to Section [] [anticipates section (to be discussed by the parallel group in accordance with the "Notes" to the "Proposal to BPDG for Table A Criteria") that would specify, in a manner consistent with the enforcement structure, how other recording methods would be added to and removed from the list of Authorized Recording Methods].

-"Broadcast Flag" means the Redistribution Control descriptor (rc_descriptor()) described in ATSC Standard A/65A: Program and System Information Protocol for Terrestrial Broadcast and Cable, 31 May 2000, Amendment 3, 6 February 20023.
+"Broadcast Flag" means the ATSC Redistribution Control descriptor described in ATSC Standard A/65A: Program and System Information Protocol for Terrestrial Broadcast and Cable, 31 May 00, Amendment 3, 15 October 01.